Webflow

 Figma prototypes can show transitions and micro-interactions.
 But those are just visual references.
 In Webflow, you rebuild them using the Interactions panel.

 Focus on interactions that serve a purpose.
 Hover states on buttons and cards.
 Scroll-triggered animations for feature sections.
 Loading transitions for page elements.
-These small details signal quality to enterprise buyers.
+These small details signal quality to enterprise buyers and make the site feel polished.

 Step 6: Connect CMS and Dynamic Content